yoyoplus/test1/README.md

 This repository helps simulate ongoing improvements in documentation practices.
 I am refining this repository step by step to improve its overall structure The aim is to build a habit of consistent updates through incremental edits.
+This project demonstrates how repeated small changes can lead to better results.